Skip to main content

 Review labor crew timing — your harvest window may need to shift.
 Coordinate with your labor provider to adjust arrival dates.

 Overlap Pressure: Supply overlap trending 6% below historical average.
-Peak projected weeks 22–30 (Jun–Jul).
+Peak projected weeks 21–30 (May–Jul).

-Low chill may delay or reduce bloom uniformity.
-Budget for additional hand-thinning to compensate.
+Low chill may cause uneven bloom and delayed leaf-out.
+Budget for additional hand-thinning to compensate for irregular fruit set.

 A 7+ day shift means your crew schedule may not match your harvest window.
 Block-by-block reallocation requires real-time pick data.
 See how →